P-H-Phuc/P-H-Phuc/README.md

  <br>

  > *I'm currently looking for a entry level data science position.
-I have a passion for data lies with I love writting nicely architectured, tidy and clean code, working with the numbers on finding valuable insight and storytelling on visualization data.*
+I have a passion for data lies with I love writing nicely architectured, tidy and clean code, working with the numbers on finding valuable insight and storytelling on visualization data.*

 ### 🔧 Education, Technologies & Tools